Scalr MCP Server

 Claude Desktop doesn't show Scalr tools

-- Restart Claude Desktop: Completely quit and reopen the application
+- Completely quit and reopen Claude Desktop.

-- Check Docker: Ensure Docker is running:
+- Confirm Docker is running:

 - macOS: